 Arriving at the course was a bit of a challenge as my cell phone wasn’t getting any reception.
 I was stuck with a GPS unit that guided me through the woods onto a dirt road.
 After about 15 minutes on this dirt road I arrived at the GPS coordinates but...where was the golf course?
 Not here!
 Totally frustrated I just decided to keep going down the dirt road, thinking the whole time I must be nowhere near this course because how could a super exclusive private club be on a dusty dirt road?
 But guess what- a few miles later there it was!

-My first questions seemed an obvious one: how come you guys have a 20 mile dirt road and not pavement?
+My first question seemed an obvious one: how come you guys have a 20 mile dirt road and not pavement?
 This can’t be favorable for the Lamborghinis and Ferraris.
 "There is a very simple explanation to this," he said while laughing.
-The entire grounds, all 5000 hecters, is a UNESCO world heritage site which means no changes are allowed anywhere on the property.
+The entire property, all 5000 hecters, is a UNESCO world heritage site, which means no changes are allowed anywhere on the grounds.
 This includes the road, buildings and grounds themselves.
 In fact, any new structures (including bathrooms on the course) were forbidden and only structures that were already on the course property where able to be restored and/or built upon.
 Currently they were scouring the property to try and find old foundations to restore and turn into villas and other necessary buildings.
 Quite a task!
 But wow - what history.

 The property consists of three different locations: the golf course, the town/hotel (consisting of various suites in the old village/borgo and scattered villas) and the winery.
 Originally the vineyard was the main focus but soon after, a few American investors suggested that Massimo Farragamo build a golf course in addition to the winery.
 After all...is there a better combination- Italy, wine, golf?!
 And with that the project began.
 From that point until my arrival marked seven years.
 Now here I was, ready to rate this truly magnificent course.